|116P.03||TRUST FUND NOT TO SUPPLANT EXISTING FUNDING; APPROPRIATIONS.|

 (2) is otherwise identified by the commissioner as a priority for state financing.

-At least ten business days prior to acquiring an interest in real property with an appropriation from the trust fund, a recipient of an appropriation must submit the most recent tax assessed value and most recent tax statement of the real property and the amount the recipient plans to offer for the interest in real property to the commission and the commissioner of natural resources.
+Prior to acquiring an interest in real property with an appropriation from the trust fund, a recipient of an appropriation must submit the most recent tax assessed value and most recent tax statement of the real property and the amount the recipient plans to offer for the interest in real property to the commission and the commissioner of natural resources.
 Conservation easements to be held by the Board of Water and Soil Resources are not subject to the requirements of this section.
 The board shall keep a record of the tax assessed value of the real property at the time of acquisition and the most recent tax statement.

 Money appropriated from the trust fund must not be used to purchase any land in fee title or a permanent conservation easement if the land in question is fully or partially owned by the state or a political subdivision of the state or was acquired fully or partially with state money, unless: